Priyanshii11/Priyanshii11/README.md

  - 💻 At the moment, I am aiming to upgrade my technical skills and develop web development projects.
  - 🙌 **Open Source Projects** are something I'd like to work on.
- - ✨ Interested in exploring  **Android Development*
+ - 🌱 I'm currently learning  **Android Development*
  - 📫 To get in touch with me, please email me at priyanshik222@gmail.com
+ - ⚡ Fun fact: ...little bit funny
+ -- 😄 Pronouns: ...dearly

 ## 💻My Technical Skills